Zarci/LED-Strip/README.md

 # ledstrip Library:
 ## AVR Functions for the WS2812B implemented in C
-This project is an extension of [light_ws2812](https://github.com/cpldcpu/light_ws2812).

-The ledstrip library acts as a wrapper for [light_ws2812](https://github.com/cpldcpu/light_ws2812) exposing useful color matrix functions.
+The ledstrip library acts as a wrapper for [light_ws2812](https://github.com/cpldcpu/light_ws2812), exposing useful color matrix functions.
  - I've also built some examples using this library so you can easily integrate it into your project.

 ——